RezaSaadatyar/Machine-Learning-with-MATLAB/README.md

 - **Feature Selection**: Utilize algorithms such as Principal Component Analysis (PCA), Fisher's Discriminant Analysis (FDA), and Mutual Information for optimal feature selection.
 - **Classification**: Apply supervised (e.g., SVM, KNN, MLP) machine learning algorithms.
 - **Performance Evaluation**: Assess model performance using metrics like Accuracy, Sensitivity, Specificity, and F-score.

-## What do you Learn
-- The importance of data preprocessing in ensuring the quality and relevance of the data used for analysis.
-- Various methods of feature extraction and how they can provide insights into the underlying patterns of the data.
-- The significance of feature selection techniques in improving model performance and reducing computational complexity.
-- The application of different classification algorithms and their suitability for various types of data and problems.
-- The critical role of performance evaluation metrics in assessing the effectiveness of machine learning models.

 ## Software Outline